srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_05-individual-enrollment-of-device-in-dps.md

 10. Now the simulated device is all setup to be configured by the device twin within Azure IoT Hub.

     > [!NOTE]
     > If you need help with pasting code in the `Program.cs` file, please refer to the `/LabFiles-Completed` folder for the full source code for the Simulated Device with the device twin configuration code.
-When using this completed code sample, be sure to configure the ID Scope, Registration ID, and Individual Enrollment Keys.
+When using this completed code sample, be sure to configure the ID Scope, Registration ID, and individual enrollment Keys.

 ## Exercise 4: Test the Simulated Device